nuuuwan/news_lk3_data/README.md

 Accordingly, postal voting for parliamentary election will be held on October 20, November 01 and 04 at all District Secretariats and election offices.

 Meanwhile, those unable to mark postal votes on the aforementioned dates can do so on November 07 and 08, the Election Commission said.

+Meanwhile, the certification of postal voter lists will be done on 16 October, and the issuance and delivery of the lists to the post will be done on 23 October.

+The Election Commission also announced that the delivery of official ballot papers to the post offices will be carried out on October 26.

+Additionally, October 27, 31 and November 03 have been designated as special days for distribution of official polling cards.
+The final date for distribution of official ballot papers is 07 November 2024, according to the Election Commission.

 ◼️